-There are a profusion of smaller independent shops that can be found dotted around the city.
-For traditional kilts (available for purchase or hire) try Alex Scott & Co, 43 Schoolhill; they also stock a good range of Scottish souvenirs and gifts.
+There are a profusion of smaller independent shops dotted around the city.
+For traditional kilts (available for purchase or hire), try Alex Scott & Co, 43 Schoolhill; they also stock a good range of Scottish souvenirs and gifts.
 Country Ways, 115 Holburn Street, specialises in traditional country and leisure wear.
-For gifts that won't leave you feeling guilty, head to The Third World Centre, Correction Wynd, which has been trading on fair trade principles for over 20 years.
-Meanwhile, the West End is good for unique designer boutiques.
+For seriously stylish Scottish homeware and gifts, ranging from Harris tweed clocks to tartan greetings cards, pop into Teasel & Tweed, 85 Rosemount Viaduct.
+The West End is also good for unique designer boutiques.

-Aberdeen has a number of street markets; the largest is International Street Market which visits the city in spring, winter and summer, and features over 70 large stalls.
-Everything from food, flowers and crafts from more than 12 countries are available.
-The market takes place on Union Terrace between Friday, Saturday and Sunday.
-Aberdeen Country Fair, on Belmont Street, offers around 35 stalls, selling mainly food and crafts from the north east of Scotland.
-The market is on the first and last Saturday of every month throughout the year, and four Saturdays in December.
+Aberdeen's largest outdoor market is the International Street Market which visits the city quarterly, and features over 70 stalls, piled high with food, flowers and crafts from across Europe.
+The market takes place on Union Terrace.
+Aberdeen Country Fair, on Belmont Street, sells mainly food and crafts from the northeast of Scotland.
+The market is held on the last Saturday of every month, with extra dates in December.

 Most of the big retailers are open seven days a week while smaller shops may close on Sundays.
 Shops typically close at around 1730/1800, although Union Square remains open until 2000 on weekdays.

 Kilts, jewellery, shortbread, whisky and woollen jumpers are just some of the souvenirs that you can pick up in Aberdeen.